Where do I begin?

 I was asked once, by a prospective client, what my philosophy is.
 I found it an oddly disconcerting notion, that I should be able to distill my photographic approach into a few words – actually, into any words at all.
 Officially I call myself a Documentary Photographer.
 Or, probably because it borrows from my education, a Wedding Photojournalist.
 Neither of these titles are particularly accurate.
 In truth, I do whatever it takes at a wedding to get photos that I find most beautiful.
 Sometimes these photos involve me being an observer, hovering discreetly so I can snap the most unguarded moments.
 Sometimes they involve me rearranging furniture, manufacturing light, posing my muse, doing whatever it takes to get the shot I have in my head.

 I’m not precious, and I’m not vain.
-I don’t insist on being fed.
 I let your guests take photos too.
 I don’t bully your relatives.
-I give you all the photos I take in high-res, without watermarks, without copyright restrictions (ok, I reserve commercial rights – you can’t sell them for profit).
-I’m there to shoot your wedding, not to give myself airs.
+I give you all the photos I take in high-res, without watermarks.
 I show up on time and never leave early.
 And I work hard.
 Because I’m only as good as the last wedding I shoot, and more than anything I want to make my clients happy.

-I’ve been featured in a bunch of magazines and on bridal websites, like The Lane, Polkadot Bride, Nouba, Junebug Weddings, North Coast Weddings, Bangalow Magazine, Fearless Photographers, Bula Bride, and won a bunch of awards, both at the AIPP and in overseas competitions, like Junebug’s World’s 50 Best Wedding Photos of 2014 and World’s 50 Best Engagement Photos of 2015.
+I’ve been featured in a bunch of magazines and on bridal websites, like The Lane, Polkadot Bride, Nouba, Junebug Weddings, North Coast Weddings, Fearless Photographers, Bula Bride, and won a bunch of awards, both at the AIPP and in overseas competitions, like Junebug's World’s 50 Best Wedding Photos of 2014, Junebug's World’s 50 Best Engagement Photos of 2015 & Junebug's World’s 50 Best Destination Photos of 2016.

 I’m easy-going, and I think I have the knack of making people relaxed.
 Probably the most common remark I get at the end of the night when I’m saying goodbye to the bride and groom is that I made everything so easy, that they felt very comfortable with me.
 Either that, or that they barely noticed I was there.
 Being photographed on your wedding day shouldn’t be a trial, and if it is, it’s being done wrong.
 The best photos happen when the bride and groom are at ease, and happy.